dirmeier/gpR/README.md

 ## Introduction

 Gaussian Processes have recently gained a lot of attention in machine learning.
 Since I am fan of prediction using GPs as well I'll introduce the theory roughly.
-The package <code>lvgpp</code> show how training (calculation of the posterior predictive) and prediction is done when the kernel parameters are known.
+The package <code>lvgpp</code> shows how training (calculation of the posterior predictive) and prediction is done when the kernel parameters are known.
 In the next versions I will also implement how those are calculated by optimizing marginal likelihood and probably include more kernels.

 ## Installation